My First Review

 In our case we will mark them as not reviewed even though we know that it will correspond to a review failure

-Once finalized a review cannot be updated anymore.
-The remediation will be automatically launched once the campaign is finalized.
+Once finalized a review cannot be updated anymore wether the automate remediation is activated or not.
+In any case, the remediation will be automatically launched once the review campaign is finalized.
 This background operation can take some time.

 The review is now finalized, a compliance report is automatically generated and can be downloaded through the Access Review Management interface.
 Please refresh the page before.

-You can also browse the campaign details to access the KPIs
+You can also browse the review campaign details to access the KPIs

 Review status and Actions Requested link to accounts and permissions objects in the Identity Ledger, therefore if data is refreshed and those objects disappear they won't be listed anymore.
 As a result consider the compliance report as the only source of trust to prove that your review perimeter has been done.